krisfragata/backend-w-pass/readme.md

       const supabase = createClient(supabaseUrl, supabaseKey);
       module.exports = supaabse;
       ```
-14. invoke DB in server.js and import bcrypt
+14. import DB in server.js and import bcrypt
    ```c
    const supabase = require('./db');
    const bcrypt = require('bcrypt');
    ```
 ### Add single password to db and a func to retrieve password
 15. create a one-time function to store a hashed password to db.
 We will use bcrypt to store our password for security.
 Bcrypt is essentially an algorithm that takes in text and returns a randomly generated text.
 To learn more, watch: https://www.youtube.com/watch?v=O6cmuiTBZVs&t=189s
+   a. make sure that you're ensuring row-level acces in supabase just for this function
    ```c
    //in server.js
    async function storePassword(){